EMI Calculator Flat vs Reducing Rate – Compare Which Interest Type Saves You Money

 Financial Literacy

-Always calculate effective rate.
-A "low 8% flat" is actually 15% reducing – higher than most loans!
+It's crucial to always calculate the effective interest rate.
+A seemingly "low 8% flat" rate can effectively translate to a 15% reducing rate – which is higher than what most competitive reducing balance loans offer!

-💡 Smart Tips – Never Get Trapped by Flat Rate
+💡 6 Smart Tips – Never Get Trapped by Flat Rate Loans

 1. Always Ask "Is this flat or reducing?"